gjarnling/udacity-build-a-portfolio-site/README.md

 The first block covered [the CSS box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model) and [semantic elements in HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5).
 It was followed by a related problem set.

 ### Intro to HTML and CSS
 The second block started with a repetition of HTML, CSS, and Boxes.
-It then went on to handle responsive layout and CSS Frameworks.
-To start off we created out own framework for responsive layouts.
+Responsive layout and CSS Frameworks were described and a framework for responsive layouts were created.

-We then looked at other frameworks, including [Bootstrap](http://getbootstrap.com/).
-During this block we were given quizes to make us more familiar with what Bootstrap has to offer.
-We also looked at how to customize Bootstrap to include the features you need and why minified versions are prefered.
+It then dealt with other frameworks, including [Bootstrap](http://getbootstrap.com/).
+To segment the knowledge of Bootstrap many quizzes were given.
+Finally went through how to customize Bootstrap to include only selected features and why minified versions are prefered.

 ### Responsive Web Design Fundamentals
 This block started off with a discussion about why responsiveness matters.
 We looked at sites on mobile and set up our workflow, using [Chrome's Dev Tools](https://developer.chrome.com/devtools) for device emulation as well as remote debugging on mobile devices.